SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/03-Prototype-Chain.md

 console.log(b1.speak());
 ```

-In this example, we created a **function Bar**, which is is a constructor.
+In this example, we created a **function Bar**, which is a constructor.

 In this function, we set the **properties** of the object, which are **name** and **speak**.